MENTAL HEALTH RESOURCES IN OUR ESA COMMUNITY

 Call the Intake Coordinator at 416-622-8833, extension 258.

-Oolagen Youth Mental Health: 65 Wellesley Avenue East, Suite 500
+Skylark Youth Services: 65 Wellesley Avenue East, Suite 500

 No appointment or health card needed for walk-in.
 Caregivers welcome.
 Intake is done through the walk-in clinic.
 All services are free of charge.
 Families should arrive one hour prior to the end of walk-in hours.

 Yorktown Child & Family Centre:

 21 Ascot Avenue, 1st Floor (St. Clair & Dufferin)